tombch/pyqubits/README.md

 --new s1 s2 s3 ... num_qubits=N state=PRESET_STATE
 ```
 Create multiple new random quantum states, each containing `N` qubits.
+The names `s1`, `s2`, `s3`, etc of the created quantum states can only contain the numbers 0-9, the lowercase letters a-z and the uppercase letters A-Z.
 * `nq`, `num_qubits` - an optional parameter (default for this parameter is `1`).
 * `s`, `state` - an optional parameter for specifying a preset state (not specifying this parameter means a random state will be created).
     * `state=zero` - used to create multiple new quantum states of the form `|0...0>`, with number of qubits determined by `num_qubits`.